Dowlais Elim Family Church

 During the period 1973-1975 the Merthyr Tydfil Borough Council announced that they were going to redevelop major areas in Dowlais and as a result of this decision our church was purchased for demolition under a compulsory purchase order.
 Many of us remember that last Sunday evening baptismal service and how we felt when we left the Old Mission Hall for the last time, however God was in it all and we were very grateful to the leaders of the Libanus church who allowed us to use their building for all our services and on occasion shared the Sunday service with us.

 March 15th 1975 was a very special day, a day of celebration as the new Dowlais Elim Church was opened by Pastor P.S.Brewster assisted by one of our oldest members Mrs Whiteford.
-It was a day when people actually queued to get in. over the 96 years it has been in existence the Elim Family Church in Dowlais has been served by many faithful men and women the first Elim pastor was S.J.Cooper in 1932 followed by W.N.Bambleby, W.J.Patterson, Frank Shadlock, Leslie Green, Harry Haith, Fred Byatt, R.R.Taylor, W.J.Higgs, Granville Davies, Raymond Hunston, F.J.Taylor, Archie Nicolson, J.H.Crimp, A.I.MacInnes, Horace Renynolds, Lyndon Jones, Samuel Millar, Phil Gray, Wayne Carpenter and today Samuel Millar
+It was a day when people actually queued to get in. over the 96 years it has been in existence the Elim Family Church in Dowlais has been served by many faithful men and women the first Elim pastor was S.J.Cooper in 1932 followed by W.N.Bambleby, W.J.Patterson, Frank Shadlock, Leslie Green, Harry Haith, Fred Byatt, R.R.Taylor, W.J.Higgs, Granville Davies, Raymond Hunston, F.J.Taylor, Archie Nicolson, J.H.Crimp, A.I.MacInnes, Horace Renynolds, Lyndon Jones, Samuel Millar, Phil Gray, Wayne Carpenter, Samuel Millar, and today Paul Edwards.

 Through all these years our church has been a faithful witness for god in the County Borough of Merthyr Tydfil and we thank God for our Pastors and Fathers and Mothers, Grandfathers and Grandmothers who established the work in Dowlais, for their testimonies and example through all the years, what testimonies, singing, laughing and dancing in the Holy Spirit but they were only faithful servants that God used and now the baton has passed to us.
 Their God is our God and he is the same today, still building his church and his promises to us will be fulfilled because he is a Faithful God.